yogitasn/SpringBoard-DE-Projects/Hadoop Mini Project/README.md

 This project is Hadoop Mini Project that uses Map reduce to get the number of accidents per make and year of the car

 ## Description
-In this project, you will utilize data from an automobile tracking platform that tracks the history of important incidents after the initial sale of a new vehicle.
+In this project, we need to utilize data from an automobile tracking platform that tracks the history of important incidents after the initial sale of a new vehicle.
 Such incidents include subsequent private sales, repairs, and accident reports.
 The platform provides a good reference for second-hand buyers to understand the vehicles they are interested in.

 A Mapreduce program needs to be developed to get the number of accident records per make and year of the car.

 ## Technologies
 Project is created with:
-* Hadoop Sandbox 3.0.0
+* Hortonworks HDP Sandbox 3.0.0
 * Python 3.7+

 ## Setup

-Update the below link to run locally
+Update the below link in the python files to run locally

 ```
-#!<path_to_python>
+#!<local_path_to_python.exe>

 ```
-Update the below link to run on Hadoop
+Update the below link in the python files to run on Hadoop

 ```
 #!/usr/bin/env python